Reuben Stanley was born in Buckley 12th May 1887, one of 14 children of Thomas and Elizabeth Stanley (nee Jones).

 Liverpool Daily Post, October 25th 1918

-Mr. Thomas Stanley, Barn Farm, Buckley, has received official intimation of the death in action of his son, Private Rueben Stanley, a despatch rider in a Canadian regiment.
+Mr. Thomas Stanley, Barn Farm, Buckley, has received official intimation of the death in action of his son, Private Rueben Stanley, a dispatch rider in a Canadian regiment.

 County Herald, October 1918